 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Comeback sauce is a classic Southern sauce that originated in Jackson, Mississippi, where it was the house dressing served at the Greek restaurant, The Rotisserie.
-Today you'll find it on many Mississippi restaurant menus.
+Comeback sauce is a classic Southern sauce that originated in Jackson, Mississippi.
+Originally, it was the house dressing served at the Greek restaurant, The Rotisserie, and today you'll find it on many Mississippi restaurant menus.
 The name comes from the tradition in Mississippi that any time you leave a place, people don't say "goodbye" or "see you later," they say "Y'all come back."
 This tasty sauce is definitely a good way to seal the deal.

 This Mississippi creation is a versatile Southern-style sauce.
 It is similar in flavor to a Louisiana rémoulade or Thousand Island salad dressing, but the latter is sweeter than comeback sauce.
 There's no cooking required.
 Simply mix common pantry ingredients such as mayonnaise, chile sauce, ketchup, mustard, oil, and Worcestershire sauce with minced onion and garlic, and you're done.
 For the best flavor, try to make the sauce a day ahead of time and refrigerate it overnight.

 Easy to make and delicious, once you experience the taste for yourself, you'll find countless ways to enjoy comeback sauce.
 Serve it instead of tartar sauce with fried seafood, including popcorn shrimp.
 It makes an excellent salad dressing and sandwich or burger spread, and you can even drizzle it over fish tacos.
 It's also a good dipping sauce for everything from french fries and chips to chicken nuggets and wings.

 Gather the ingredients.